ReubenKumar/Thesis_project/README.md

 # Thesis Project

-This repository contains the code used for my thesis project.
-The project involves data preprocessing, model building, and analysis using MOFA (Multi-Omics Factor Analysis) and Random Forest models.
+This repository contains the code used for the project.
+The project involves data preprocessing and model building, including MOFA (Multi-Omics Factor Analysis) and Random Forest model.

 ---

 ## Overview of Scripts

-The scripts are organized to follow the workflow of the thesis project:
+The scripts are organised to follow the workflow of the project:

 ### **1. Data Preparation**
 - **`data_split.Rmd`**